frederic-perez/AmE-dictionary/data/dictionary.md

 __eligible__ _adj_
 __elision__
 __elite__ _n_ :two::hammer: (elites)
+__ellipsis__ _n_ /ɪˈlɪp sɪs/ An ellipsis is a series of three consecutive periods known as ellipsis points ( . . . ) used to indicate where words have been omitted from quoted text, or (informally) to represent a pause, hesitation, or trailing-off in thought or speech.
 __elope__ _v intr_ :eight::dart: (elopes, eloped) Run away secretly in order to get married. _Later he eloped with one of the housemaids._ _Katie was planning to elope with Brendan._
 __eloquent__ _adj_ :two::hammer: /EL-uh-kwunt/
 __elucidate__ _v_ :three: /ih-LOO-suh-dayt/ To make something that is hard to understand clear or easy to understand. _The author elucidates complex ideas to a general audience._